 The Columbus Landing Site at Salt River Bay National Historical Park and Ecological Preserve is the only known place where members of Columbus’s expedition set foot on what is now U.S. territory.
 I felt like that was pretty cool and I imagined what that must have been like for both the Europeans and the natives as I walked on the very same beach myself.
 The Salt River Bay National Historical Park and Ecological Preserve Visitor Center had artifact displays so you can get a peek into the life and times of the various Indian tribe that lived in St. Croix.
 You can also get a kayak tour through the bioluminescent bays (living organisms light up the water- like lots of tiny stars) which is amazing experience (though I didn’t get to do it in St. Croix, I had the pleasure in Puerto Rico).

-Christiansted is a beautiful town on the water with many beautiful old buildings.
-Christiansted, once the capital of the Danish West Indies, has many buildings that were built with bricks brought from Denmark as ballast weights- the result is a very European feel set in a tropical paradise of sparkling blue ocean and and gorgeous red honeysuckles.
+Christiansted is a beautiful town on the water.
+Once the capital of the Danish West Indies, Chrisiansted has many buildings that were built with bricks brought from Denmark as ballast weights.
+The result is a very European feel set in a tropical paradise of sparkling blue ocean and and gorgeous red honeysuckles.
 While you could just wonder around at your leisure and read Christiansted National Historic Site signs, we enjoyed a detailed tour from Frandelle Gerard of Crucian Heritage and Nature Tourism (CHANT).

 Our walking tour encompassed the grand neoclassic historic buildings in the town of Christiansted beginning at the waterfront with the Fort Christiansvaern and ending with the majestic present day Government House.